When I open the refrigerator, I need to see certain things in the shelves in the door, in order to know that the universe is in order.

 And there must be Sriracha sauce.

 Sriracha (pronounced SIR-rotch-ah), created and manufactured in California by Huy Fong Foods, has been a fixture in my refrigerator door for at least twenty years.
-Though it's a recently exposed restaurant secret, the Thai-style hot sauce with the rooster on the bottle (the astrological sign of the inventor) found its way to the Chinatown markets I frequent in Boston, and then to my kitchen, years ago.
+The Thai-style hot sauce with the rooster on the bottle (the astrological sign of the inventor) found its way to the Chinatown markets I frequent in Boston, and then to my kitchen, years ago.

 To make Sriracha, sun-ripened chile peppers and garlic, ground into a smooth paste, are seasoned with sugar, salt, a bit of distilled vinegar and natural preservatives; the resulting spicy hot, naturally-red, slightly garlicky, thick-but-squirtable sauce comes in a plastic bottle with a bright green cap.
 You can make your own or buy Sriracha in Asian markets, or in the Asian foods aisle of your local supermarket.